pashashiz/scanet3/README.md

 ## What we are doing right now

 Finally, we added a fully connected neural network which we can benchmark on MNIST dataset.
-On such a simple network we can get up to 95% accuracy.
+On such a simple network we can get > 95% accuracy.
+The next step is CNN.

-There is still some work to make it better before we can move to more advanced neural networks (like convolutional):
- - test the rest of the optimizers
- - add `L1`, `L2` regularization
- - add more activation functions
- - benchmark a similar Python neural network on MNIST and check if we can achieve same performance
- - run on GPU

 ## Road Map